mmiranda222/.statsuite/content/using-de/viewing-data/preview-table/footnotes.md

-  'Case 3: the attribute value is the same for one dimension in the rows of the table', '#case-3-the-attribute-value-is-the-same-for-one-dimension-in-the-rows-of-the-table', 'Case 4a: the attribute value is the same for all cells in any column of the table', '#case-4a-the-attribute-value-is-the-same-for-all-cells-in-any-column-of-the-table', 'Case 4b: the attribute value is the same for all cells in any column of the table', '#case-4b-the-attribute-value-is-the-same-for-all-cells-in-any-column-of-the-table', 'Case 5: the attribute value is different between the cells in the table', '#case-5-the-attribute-value-is-different-between-the-cells-in-the-table', ]
+  'Case 3: the attribute value is the same for one dimension in the rows of the table', '#case-3-the-attribute-value-is-the-same-for-one-dimension-in-the-rows-of-the-table', 'Case 4a: the attribute value is the same for all cells in any column of the table', '#case-4a-the-attribute-value-is-the-same-for-all-cells-in-any-column-of-the-table', 'Case 4b: the attribute value is the same for all cells in any column of the table', '#case-4b-the-attribute-value-is-the-same-for-all-cells-in-any-column-of-the-table', 'Case 5: the attribute values are or may be different between the cells in the table', '#case-5-the-attribute-values-are-or-may-be-different-between-the-cells-in-the-table', ]
 ---